The Forum on September 13th

 Christina DeConcini, Esq., Director of Government Affairs, World Resources Institute - Moderator

 4:00 – 4:45 pm: Action at the State Level

-Over a dozen states are actively considering adopting some form of carbon pricing.
-While the specifics vary (e.g., what, precisely, should the price be,, how fast will it increase, how the revenues will be used, how low-income residents will be protected and how to address concerns over cross border competitiveness with states that do not have a tax), there is clear momentum at the state level.
+Over a dozen states are actively considering adopting some form of a carbon tax.
+While the specifics vary (e.g., where to set the price and how to adjust it over time; how the revenues will be used; how low-income residents will be protected and; how to address concerns over cross border competitiveness with states that do not have a tax), there is clear momentum at the sub-national level.